robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### (Tagged) Unions

-Tagged unions can be declared liek so:
+Tagged unions can be declared like so:

 ```
 union(s32, void, u8, ^sint, [32]u8))
 ```

-Note, that there are no names only types.
+Note, that there are no names - only types.
 In case that the same type is needed twice in a single union, wrapped types can be used.

 The annotation `@untagged` changes a union to untagged.

-Unions are a order independent, duplicate eliminating, and auto-flattening.
+Unions are: order independent, duplicate eliminating, and auto-flattening.
 In the example below `u1` and `u2` are the same type:
 ```
 type u1  = union (u8, s64, union(u8, s32), union(u8, void))
 type u2  = union (s64, s32, void, u8))
+static_assert typeidof)u1)  ==  typeidof)u2)
 ```

 More info in [Unions](union_types.md)